wala/JS_WALA/normalizer/doc/normalization.md

 If the normalizer is passed the `unfold_ifs` option, `if` statements are further simplified so that at most one of their branches is non-trivial, i.e., contains a non-empty statement.

 If the normalizer is passed the `unify_ret` option, every function only contains one single `return` statement at the very end of the function; all other `return` statements are converted into assignments to a result variable and a following `break` statement.
+The name of the return variable is stored in attribute `ret_var` of the function AST node.
 The normalized program will not contain empty return statements of the form `return;`.